uscensusbureau/us-census-bureau-data-api-mcp/README.md

 ## Using the MCP Server

-### For Claude.ai (Remote Server)
+### For MCP compatible clients such as Claude.ai (Remote Client)
 1. Deploy to Heroku using the button above (provide your Census API key during deployment)
-2. In Claude.ai settings, add a custom connector using your MCP endpoint: `https://your-app-name.herokuapp.com/mcp`
+2. In MCP compatible clients such as Claude.AI, add a custom connector using your MCP endpoint: `https://your-app-name.herokuapp.com/mcp`
-3. Start using Census data in your conversations!
+3. Start using Census data in your conversations and workflows!

 ### For Local Development
 To use the U.S. Census Bureau Data API MCP server: